-The property is not near the Chattahoochee River Corridor, but it is in the Chattahoochee Basin.
+The property is not near the Chattahoochee River Corridor, but it is in the portion of the Chattahoochee watershed that drains into the Corridor portion of the Chattahoochee River.
 The project property is crossed by a tributary to Nickajack Creek, which is in turn a tributary to the Chattahoochee River.
-As such, the property is subject to the Cobb tributary buffer zone ordinance for streams draining into the Chattahoochee, as required under the Metropolitan River Protection Act, as well as the Cobb County stream buffer ordinance.
-The buffers under the Cobb ordinance vary with the size of the basin.
-The site plan should show the required buffers along all applicable streams.
+As such, the property is subject to requirements of Cobb County's tributary buffer zone ordinance for streams draining into the Chattahoochee as well as the County's stream buffer ordinance.
+The site plan should clearly show the required buffers along all applicable streams.